Frithweaver/markdown-cv/index.md

 ### Experience
  - Implemented and supported **financial software systems** at major law firms including reporting, budgeting, accounts payable, and new business intake.
- - Worked directly with an **internal Helpdesk Team** in the role of second-tier ticket escalation support.
+ - Designed databases, wrote stored procedures, loaded legacy data, and built software in the **Microsoft .NET and SQL Server stack**
  - **Managed relationships** with fundraising vendors, tour companies, guest conductors, and parents of talented students over nine years of trips, auditions, and shows.

 ### Education